Charlee22/qb-rpchat/README.md

-This RP CHAT create for Fortis RolePlay on QBUS Framework
+This RP CHAT create for Fortis RolePlay on QB-CORE Framework

 **REQUIREMENTS**